isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 ```

 The lambda here is input as [`Gl`](AgdaMode), while the phi is [`Gf`](AgdaMode).
-A useful trick for filling in the body of `cong`'s targeting function is to copy
+A useful trick for filling in the body of `def:cong`'s targeting function is to copy
 the expression you had before, and replace the bit you'd like to change with the
 function's input.
 Thus: